cornell-cup/cs-reminibot/style_guides/react.md

 }
 ```
 ## Naming conventions
 1. Use Camel casing for all names.
-Classes should start with an uppercase letter, all other identifiers should use
+Classes should start with an uppercase letter, all other identifiers should start with a lowercase letter.
 ```javascript
 class CoolBot extends React.Component {
     updateCurrentBot(event) {